rbreesems/flamingo/README.md

 ## A Note on V2.5 vs V2.6 firmware

-Version 2.6 firmware does not seem to have anything really needed for our cave radios, but if personal radios are being switched back and forth between stock firmware and our firmware, our cave radios all needed to be on Version 2.6.
-This is because moving between V2.5 and V2.6 wipes settings, and things like longName/shortName have to be reprogrammed.
+We have ported our changes to Version 2.6 firmware even though it does not seem to have anything really needed for our cave radios, just to stay semi-current with Meshtastic (even though this is a fast moving target).
+If you update a V2.5 radio to V2.6 firmware, be aware that this wipes settings, and things like longName/shortName and all other have to be reprogrammed.

 ## Router Algorithm/Network Congestion/Reliability